federicocunico/multichoice-quiz/README.md

 # multichoice-quiz
 A quiz game for multiple choice tests

-## installation & usage
+## Requirements

 This python script was designed to *clone'n run*, so no installation of third party package should be required, if Python is installed > v.
 3.8.5

-Clone the git repo, move to the folder you cloned in and type `python3 quizgame.py -h` to get a full instruction.

-All quizzes must be put in the subfolder `./quizzes` as `.json` files.
+Just clone the repository, create the quiz and run `python main.py /path/to/quiz_on_topic.txt`

 ## Quiz creation

 In this fork it's possible to create easily a quiz.
-Provide a file like the following named for instance `questions.txt`, and then execute `python main.py /path/to/questions.txt`
+Provide a file like the following named for instance `quiz_on_topic.txt`, and then execute `python main.py /path/to/quiz_on_topic.txt`
 Note that the * indicates which answer is the right one.
 Use empty lines to separate questions.

 ```